The Last Days of Johnny Doe

 This was Johnny’s experience when he met Bart Brooks.
 It began with shock, before following a logical progression; questions were raised regarding time travel and the possibility of extra-terrestrial involvement, before the swapping of childhood stories, and an eventual dive into questions of a more philosophical nature.
 It was a discussion without precedent that stretched into the early hours of the morning, as the bonfire’s flames gave way to embers and an oil slick sky turned from black to grey.

-Bart wove a story very different to Johnny’s own.
+Bart wove a story very different from Johnny’s own.
 It was the story of a father who stayed.
 It wasn’t a horror story, but it was far from the fairytale little Johnny had clung to growing up.
 Meeting Bart meant seeing his reflection, along with the lines of white powder someone had cut on the mirror.

 Their conversation was interrupted with the return of Ruby and Mim, who spurred the pair into the water of the lake for a pre-dawn swim.
 Happy for the reprieve, they accepted, dipping into the murky depths of the lake with tired eyes and laughter, splashing happily in the shallows.